HessianEnergyTransition/PESS2021/README.md

 (1) An ["easy-to-read" excel file](/database/database.xlsx) with all model parameters including sources and notes at the database folder;

-You can find a complete description of the model structure,  assumptions and validation results at the [Original Paper](https://www.google.de)
+You can find a complete description of the model structure,  assumptions and validation results at the [Original Paper( Link TO DO)](https://www.google.de)

 ## Citing Our Work